software-mansion/react-native-reanimated/MacOSExample/README.md

 yarn react-native run-macos
 ```

-### Troubleshoot
+### Troubleshooting

 If you have trouble with building the app, try running

 ```
-rm -rf Pods build Podfile.lock
+rm -rf Pods Podfile.lock build
 ```

 in `macos/` directory.